radumarias/rencfs/README.md

 # EncryptedFS
 An encrypted file system that mounts with FUSE.
 It can be used to create encrypted directories.

+Crate [https://crates.io/crates/encrypted_fs](https://crates.io/crates/encrypted_fs) on crates.io.

 # Usage

 To use the encrypted file system, you need to have FUSE installed on your system.
 You can install it by running the following command (or based on your distribution):
 ```bash
 sudo apt-get update
 sudo apt-get -y install fuse3